-The boat I shall be using for the challenge is one of the most technologically advanced rowing boats in the world.
-She is constructed from Carbon and Kevlar which means that, although very light, she is incredibly strong... ideal for dealing with the North Atlantic Ocean.
+The boat I shall be using for the challenge is constructed from Carbon and Kevlar which means that, although very light, she is incredibly strong... ideal for dealing with the North Atlantic Ocean.

 She was built for Peter Van Kets who came second in the solo class of the Woodvale Trans-Atlantic Rowing Race 2009, between the Canary Islands and Antigua.
-Though the Woodvale mould he used to build her is very much established, the use of Carbon and Kevlar is new and means that she is one of the most pioneering designs of ocean rowing boat in the world.
+It is a classic Woodvale design and he used Carbon and Kevlar to make her strong but relatively light.

-I have decided to name my boat “The Fox”, which may seem slightly unusual but there is a reason!
-I have a friend who is a singer-songwriter and performs under the name The Boy Who Trapped The Sun.
-One of his songs is called “The Fox” and the lyrics seem to tap into part of my philosophy for attempting this challenge.
-It was one of the first names that I thought of for the boat and it was only after that I discovered that the very first boat ever to be rowed across the North Atlantic, Ocean, by Harbo and Samuelson, was called “Fox”.
+I had planned to name my boat “The Fox”, which may seem slightly unusual but there was a reason.
+My friend Colin Macleod is a singer-songwriter who used to perform under the name The Boy Who Trapped The Sun.
+He recorded a song called “The Fox” and the lyrics seemed to tap into part of my philosophy for attempting this challenge.
+It was only after choosing this name that I discovered that the very first boat ever to be rowed across the North Atlantic Ocean, by Harbo and Samuelson, was named “Fox”!

 However, I am delighted to have ALBA as the Platinum Sponsor for my NY2SY Solo North Atlantic Row and therefore to carry their name on my boat.
 In many ways ALBA seems a very appropriate name for my boat as it is the Gaelic name for Scotland and I am a native Gaelic speaker.